Α-Methyltryptamine: Use and effects

-Under the brand name Indopan or Indopane, αMT at doses of 5 to 10 mg was used for an antidepressant effect.
+Under the brand name Indopan or Indopane, αMT at doses of 5±to mg was used for an antidepressant effect.

 At a dose of 20 mg, it produces euphoria, while doses above 30 mg result in strong hallucinogenic effects.
 At doses over 30 mg, the compound may cause several side effects, including anxiety, muscle tightness, vomiting, and hyperthermia.
 A dose exceeding 40 mg is generally considered strong.
 In rare cases or extreme doses, the duration of effects might exceed 24 hours.
-Users report that αMT in freebase form is smoked, with doses between and 2 and 5 mg.
+Users report that αMT may be smoked, with doses between and 2±and mg.

 A dose of 20 mg of αMT is said to be equivalent to 50 μg of LSD.
 However, its onset of action is delayed, with effects appearing after only 3 to 4 hours, and it is longer-lasting.
 In addition, αMT is described as unpleasant compared to LSD, with symptoms of nervousness, irritability, restlessness, and inability to relax.
-It is also said to not have prominent visual effects.